davidmoten/logan/README.md

 =====
 Web application project for analysing logs using time-series analysis.
 Loaded data kept in memory (h2 persistence option available but is pretty slow compared to in memory).
 Server side is java, client side is JQuery javascript.

+This tool enables *guerilla style* log analysis.
+Namely that the tool can be started and load all relevant locally available logs ready for analysis in a minute say for one million records.
+In the author's work environment we leave the tool running but you could stop it after your analysis is complete if concerned about possible impact on your production instance.

 Status: *beta*

 Configure to load and tail local files then start a local jetty web server to serve interactive graphs (charts in US speak).